zion-off/twitter-client-demo/README.md

 ### `logger` decorator

-This will log the execution time.
+This will log the execution time of the function it wraps.

 ## Challenges